AgeingHippy/guthealth/README.md

 - FoodType and FoodCategory caching using Hazelcast cache
 -
 # Currently phase:
+- better exception feedback on views

 # Future Phases showcasing (In no particular order)
+- [] On Insert trigger to enforce uniqueness of FoodType name per FoodCategory Principle User
+- - Currently the implementation enforces uniqueness of FoodType within a category.
+We require different users to be able to create a FoodType of the same name but FoodType does not contain the principle so simple referential integrity cannot be applied here.
 - [] Meal MVC
 - [x] Refine views to use dropdowns, ajax etc. Basically make it prettier and more usable.
 - File Load using API